7nolikov/7nolikov.github.io/7nolikov/content/posts/truly-free-cloud-hosting.md

 **Limitations**: Vercel is primarily designed for static sites and serverless functions; it is not an ideal choice for applications with high server-side requirements that necessitate persistent, long-running servers.
 Continuous deployment builds might take a long time.
 The Hobby plan is for non-commercial, personal use.

+{{< admonition >}}
-- **Trigger for Paid Usage**: Exceeding any of the monthly limits for data transfer, function invocations, or build minutes will lead to service limitations or require an upgrade to a paid plan.
+**Trigger for Paid Usage**: Exceeding any of the monthly limits for data transfer, function invocations, or build minutes will lead to service limitations or require an upgrade to a paid plan.
 The Pro plan offers significantly higher limits and commercial use.
+{{< /admonition >}}

 ### Railway